PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Introduction

-Beyond Panoptic-PartFormer framework, which is published in ECCV 2022~\cite{li2022panopticpartformer}, we present \textbf{more significant contributions} in this work. \textbf{Firstly}, by analyzing the PartPQ metric of PPS, we find that this metric highlights the effect of panoptic segmentation unfairly.
-Inspired by the part-whole modeling and pixel-wise segmentation quality, we present a new metric named Part-Whole Quality (PWQ).
-It contains two aspects: One from both pixel-wise and region-wise segmentation quality, the other from the hierarchical view that jointly considers part and scene results equally.
-The new metric decouples both part segmentation errors and scene segmentation errors.
-It also decouples the pixel-wise segmentation (mIoU) and region-wise segmentation (PQ).
-With the newly proposed metric PWQ, we hope to advance the PPS field by fairly considering part segmentation and scene segmentation from two aspects: including pixel-region level and part-whole level evaluation.
-It also balances the ratio of PQ in PartPQ. \textbf{Secondly}, we present a new enhanced model named Panoptic-PartFormer++.
+\textbf{Second}, we present a new enhanced model named Panoptic-PartFormer++.
 In particular, we have \textit{three} improvements over the original Panoptic-PartFormer. \textbf{1.} Rather than using the coarse masked pooling for query-level reasoning, we adopt the recent stronger baseline Mask2Former design by replacing query learning with masked cross attention of both queries and multiscale features.
-Since most part objects in both PPP and CPP datasets are very small.
-Masked pooling ignores the fine details of the part.
-We present a global first strategy.
-In particular, we first perform the global-part masked cross attention, where the part query, thing query, and stuff query are jointly learned first.
-Then we adopt part masked cross attention using the part query from the previous step to learn a better part feature. \textbf{2.} We present an enhanced version of the decoupled decoder.
-We append extra semantic segmentation loss to enhance the part features learning.
-Moreover, following Mask2Former~\cite{cheng2021mask2former}, we adopt a deformable encoder to extract multiscale features. \textbf{3.} Following Mask2Former, we perform thing, stuff, and part query learning jointly for each scale.
-We only supervise the part query learning for the highest resolution to keep fine-grained information. \textbf{Thirdly}, we present a more detailed analysis and ablation on our newly proposed architecture and metric.
-In particular, we also verify the effectiveness of different architectural designs in the experiment part.
-Our model can directly output thing, stuff, and part segmentation predictions in a box-free and NMS-free manner.
-It can also be evaluated by a sub-task of PPS, such as Panoptic Segmentation.
-In the experiment part, we verify our panoptic segmentation predictions on Cityscapes datasets~\cite{cordts2016cityscapes}, and it also achieves better results than the recent works~\cite{li2020panopticFCN}.
-Moreover, we further explore the recent stronger backbones on both CPP and PPP datasets.
-Our final proposed Panoptic-PartFormer++ achieves the new state-of-the-art results on three metrics including PQ, PartPQ, and our proposed PWQ.
-In particular, it achieves 63.1\% PartPQ on the CPP dataset.
-Compared to the previous conference version, we observe about 1\%-2\% PartPQ and PWQ improvements.
-It also achieves 49.3 PartPQ on PPP, which is more than 10\% improvement over the previous baselines and 3\% improvement over the Panoptic-PartFormer.
+Since most part objects in both PPP and CPP datasets are tiny, masked pooling ignores the fine details of the part.
+We present a global-first strategy.
+In particular, we first perform the global-part masked cross attention, where the part, thing, and stuff queries are jointly learned first.
+Then, we adopt part masked cross attention using the part query from the previous step to learn a better part feature. \textbf{2.} We present an enhanced version of the decoupled decoder.
+We append extra semantic segmentation loss to enhance part features learning.
+Moreover, we adopt a deformable encoder to extract multiscale features in a way similar to Mask2Former~\cite{cheng2021mask2former}. \textbf{3.} We jointly perform thing, stuff, and part query learning for each scale.
+We only supervise the part query learning for the highest resolution to keep fine-grained information.